mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-serverless/_index.md

 ### 1. Manifest (`./manifest.json`)

-Your app has to provide a manifest, which declares app metadata.
+To be deployable as serverless with `appsctl`, an app has to provide a manifest file, which declares the app's metadata.
 In this example, the following permissions are requested:

 - Act as the app's bot user.
 - Create slash commands.